ABOUT ME

 He’s worked with global icons such as Gisele Bundchen, Heidi Klum, Salma Hayek, Christy Turlington, Annie Leibovitz, Richard Avedon, Peter Lindbergh, Mario Testino, Steven Meisel, Bruce Weber, Paolo Roversi, Tim Walker, Terry Richardson, and many others.

-Josh has been featured in publications such as GQ, Esquire, Details, Maxim, Vogue, L’uomo Vogue, Vanity Fair, Numero, Men’s Journal, Men’s Health, Forbes, The New Yorker, Men’s Style, Men’s Wear, Out, Playboy, and many others.
-In addition to his features as a model, Josh was asked to art direct an editorial campaign for the fashion magazine, Adon, in which he also modeled.
+Josh has been featured in publications such as GQ, Esquire, Details, Maxim, Vogue, L’uomo Vogue, Vanity Fair, Numero, Men’s Journal, Men’s Health, Forbes, The New Yorker, Men’s Style, Men’s Wear, Out, Playboy, among others.

-In 2018, Josh was asked by an employee of Chuck Close to put together a body of work for a show.
-Out of 50+ pieces, 25 made it to the Solo show titled, Misphits, that ran a block long, at the New Stand, on the Bowery in New York, NY (in what was the old Patricia Fields).
-Wall art, proprietary “Push Paintings'', sculpture, multimedia, and an audio/video installation blessed the space, exploring themes like ‘Pop Culture’ and the exploitation of subculture, an all-too-familiar subject for the avid skateboarder turned fashion star, turned musician/artist.
+His first collection relied heavily on collage, sewing, and “push paintings” (a type of mono print) In 2018, Josh was asked by an employee of Chuck Close to put together a body of work for a show.
+Twenty five pieces blessed the halls of the Solo show titled, Misphits.
+It ran a block long, at the New Stand, on the Bowery in New York, NY (in what was the old Patricia Fields).
+Wall art, “Push Paintings'', sculpture, multimedia, and an audio/video installation were present in the space.
+The collection explored the exploitations of subculture through the eyes of punk rock, and grunge, an all-too-familiar subject for the avid skateboarder turned fashion model, musician/artist.

 To request a CV and/or full list of career highlights please, INQUIRE.